-Solo travel is perfect to build your confidence and connect with yourself.
+Solo travel is perfect for building your confidence and connecting with yourself.
 It can be a bit scary the first time you do it, but it’s completely worth it.
 The first time I travelled solo, I had mixed feelings – I was excited but worried.
-However, by doing this I discovered I was more independent than I thought.
+However, by doing this, I discovered I was more independent than I thought.

 What’s your favorite place you’ve ever been to?
 Why?

 My favourite place I have been is Paphos in Cyprus.
 I love warm weather and places where you can have different experiences.